-Figure 1 and equation 1 and 2 is based on 24 studies.
+Figure 1 and equations 1 and 2 are based on 24 studies.
 These studies involved only call center work and work tasks for which speed and accuracy could be readily quantified.
 While the predicted performance changes with temperature are statistically significant over much of the range shown, there remains a high uncertainty about the magnitude of performance changes one should expect in actual practice.

 Eleven additional studies, performed after the analysis of 24 studies that resulted in the relationship shown in Figure 1, have been identified.
 The study methods and results are summarized in Table 5 in the Supporting Information section.
 In nine of these studies, the level of temperature or thermal comfort was found to impact at least some measures of work performance, but in many studies temperature affected performance on only a subset of performance tests.
-In several studies, performance was not optimized with a temperature of 71 to 72 °F. An analysis of the data from three studies resulted in a relationship between office work performance and temperature (or thermal comfort level) that is very similar to that shown in Figure 1, but with maximum performance at approximately 72 °F and a slightly smaller rate of decrease in performance as temperatures increase above 72 °F. Two studies using number of key strokes as a measure of performance, found that performance increased as temperatures increased above 72 °F. In one of these studies the level of thermal comfort was also improved as the temperature increased.
-One additional study reported slight increases in two measures of performance at temperatures of 63 °F and 90 °F, relative to performance at 70 °F.
+In several studies, performance was not optimized with a temperature of 71 to 72 °F. An analysis of the data from three studies resulted in a relationship between office work performance and temperature (or thermal comfort level) that is very similar to that shown in Figure 1, but with maximum performance at approximately 72 °F and a slightly smaller rate of decrease in performance as temperatures increase above 72 °F. Two studies [3, 4] using number of key strokes as a measure of performance, found that performance increased as temperatures increased above 72 °F. In one of these studies the level of thermal comfort was also improved as the temperature increased due to high air speeds and variable clothing levels.
+One additional study [5, 6] reported slight increases in two measures of performance (increase in accuracy and decrease in response time) at temperatures of approximately 63 °F and 82 °F, relative to performance at 70 °F.

 When the results of these newer studies are considered together with the results of the 24 studies analyzed to produce Figure 1, the overall evidence continues to indicate that temperatures generally impact work performance.
 There is evidence that the effects of temperature on work performance, and the optimal temperature for performance, may vary substantially with type of work, climate, and clothing level, and that level of thermal comfort may be a better predictor of work performance than indoor air temperature.
 It is also clear that temperature has not significantly affected performance in a numerous studies.
 The research literature presents various hypothesis as to why performance was not affected by temperature.
 Many studies had a small number of subjects and, in such studies, small changes in work performance will not be detectible.
 When subjects are highly motivated to perform well, they can compensate for non-ideal temperatures by exerting more effort, at least for the few-hour duration of most of the studies.
 They may not be able to maintain the higher level of effort over the longer periods encountered in real jobs.
 In some studies, as subjects perform simulated work their performance increases because of learning, and studies have not always controlled for learning.
 Finally, optimal temperatures for performance may vary among studies because of differences in thermal acclimatization of the subjects.